Francesco Akira

 Francesco Akira Begnini (born November 12, 1999), better known by his ring name Francesco Akira, (Note: When wrestling in Japan, his ring name is written in katakana as フランシスコ・アキラ (Furanshisuko Akira).) is an Italian professional wrestler.
-He is currently signed to the Japanese promotion New Japan Pro-Wrestling (NJPW), where he is a member of the United Empire stable.

-Begnini has also wrestled for All Japan Pro-Wrestling (AJPW), where he was a former AJPW Junior Heavyweight Champion.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of the United Empire stable and a former three-time IWGP Junior Heavyweight Tag Team Champion.
+He also makes appearances for partner promotion All Elite Wrestling (AEW).
+He has also wrestled for All Japan Pro-Wrestling (AJPW), where he performed under the ring name Akira Francesco (アキラ・フランチェスコ, Akira Furanshisuko) (Note: His name as rendered in Japanese language name order, with the surname placed first.) and was a former AJPW Junior Heavyweight Champion.

 Professional wrestling career

-Early career
+Early career (2015–2018)

-Begnini debuted as a professional wrestler in the Italian wrestling circuit, working for the Italian Championship Wrestling, the promotion where he trained, for the Rising Sun Wrestling Promotion, ASCA Wrestling, and also for Irish and British promotions such as Over the Top Wrestling and Attack!
+Begnini debuted as a professional wrestler in the Italian wrestling circuit, working for the Italian Championship Wrestling under the name Akira, the professional wrestling promotion where he trained, for the Rising Sun Wrestling Promotion, ASCA Wrestling, and also for Irish and British promotions such as Over the Top Wrestling and Attack!
 Pro Wrestling.